Step One: Pre-Advertising

 Review the Recruitment Manual and Resources on the OEOC Website.

-Reach out to the department/divisions Recruiting Coordinator or Employment Coordinator and inform of requisition needs.
+Reach out to the department/divisions Recruiting Coordinator or HR Partner and inform of requisition needs.

 Make sure that appropriate approvals are obtained for position